MBengochea/Low-Carbon-Heating-Roadmap-for-Madrid/README.md

 2. Model technology adoption: Forecast adoption trends for heat pumps, district heating, gas boilers, and biomass boilers using predictive analytics and stochastic optimization — inspired by Toyota Production System and Six Sigma principles.

-3. Build an interactive dashboard: Develop a Streamlit + Tableau dashboard to visualize emissions hotspots, simulate technology rollout, and present cost-benefit tradeoffs in € and % of emissions gap closed by 2030 — tailored for policymakers, citizens, and retrofit planners.
+3. Build an interactive dashboard: Develop a Streamlit to visualize emissions hotspots, simulate technology rollout, and present cost-benefit tradeoffs in € and % of emissions gap closed by 2030 — tailored for policymakers, citizens, and retrofit planners.

 4. Stakeholder analysis: Identify key actors, their influence, and decision levers in heating decarbonization with dashboard filters to simulate scenarios (e.g. “What if IDAE increases subsidies for heat pumps in Centro and Usera, while district heating expands in Tetuán?”).